sabir-aspose/words-docs-com/en/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 timestamp: 2024-10-21-11-17-44
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains how to translate Markdown into the Document Object Model and how Aspose.Words interprets Markdown structures.

+{{% /alert %}}

 To programmatically read, manipulate, and modify the content and formatting of a document, you need to translate it to the Aspose.Words Document Object Model (DOM).

 In contrast to Word documents, Markdown does not conform to the DOM described in the [Aspose.Words Document Object Model (DOM)](/words/net/aspose-words-document-object-model/) article.
 However, Aspose.Words provides its own mechanism for translating Markdown documents to DOM and back, so that we can successfully work with their elements such as text formatting, tables, headers, and others.